Tom-A-Roberts/Autodocking-2/Autodocking 2/README.md

 - Add option for rotating as it lowers onto connector
 - Look up how to calculate gyro spin speed, ready for flip-and-burn
 - Add "API" - activate timer with tag, once docked.
+- Allow not all 6 directions having thrust.